 There are three main stages of the Jaguar Land Rover recruitment process and are detailed below.
 Use the materials above to get started today for your application.

 After you have found the position that you want to apply for, you need to fill in the application form.
 This is an online form where you get a chance to upload your CV.
 This is a fairly basic online application form and there are no competency questions to answer.
 The application form is accompanied by a situational judgement test, which allows the recruitment team to assess your match to the role profile.
 Once you have submitted your application form, you will be sent a link to complete an online situational judgment test.

 Both the application form and the situational judgement test are looking for your skills against the competencies needed for the job.
-As well as reading up on the job competencies, you should also look at the company’s key values, called the High Performance Behaviours that Jaguar Land Rover assess all applicants with.
+As well as reading up on the job competencies, you should also look at the company’s key values, called the Jaguar Land Rover high performance behaviours.

 The Jaguar Land Rover High Performance Behaviours are listed below.
 Try to tailor your CV and application to address as many of these behaviours as follows: